 Hiking in the Kaiser Mountains

-Customs and traditions characterise the area and its people.
-Many special events celebrating Tirolean culture take place in the Kaiser villages.
-There is the weekly Z‘sammkemma in Söll, as well as Ellmau‘s Summer Night, Scheffau‘s Village Evening and Going Handicraft Market.
-Authentic heritage can also be observed with local women wearing the traditional ‘Kasettl’ costume, or tasted in traditional recipes at the Simon Alm and whilst tucking into a Breakfast on the Mountain.
-Then are local theatre producations and Tirol Evenings which provide great entertainment.
+Don't forget time for a breather, perhaps with a dose of Tirolean culture that characterises the area and its people.
+Many special events take place in the Kaiser villages like the weekly Z‘sammkemma in Söll, Ellmau‘s Summer Night, Scheffau‘s Village Evening and Going Handicraft Market.
+Authentic heritage can also be observed with local women wearing the traditional "Kasettl" costume or tasted in traditional recipes at the Simon Alm and whilst tucking into a Breakfast on the Mountain.
+Then there are local theatre producations and Tirol Evenings which never fail to provide great entertainment.